-42. The Common Equity Tier 1 Ratio will be affected by the Group's business decisions and, in making such decisions, the Group's interests may not be aligned with those of the Securityholders
+The Common Equity Tier 1 Ratio will be affected by the Group's business decisions and, in making such decisions, the Group's interests may not be aligned with those of the Securityholders

-As discussed in "-The circumstances surrounding or triggering a Write-Down are unpredictable, and there are a number of factors that could affect the Common Equity Tier 1 Ratio" above, the Common Equity Tier 1 Ratio could be affected by a number of factors.
-The Common Equity Tier 1 Ratio will also depend on the Group's decisions relating to their businesses and operations, as well as the management of their capital positions.
+As discussed in the risk factor entitled "The circumstances surrounding or triggering a Write-Down are unpredictable, and there are a number of factors that could affect the Common Equity Tier 1 Ratio" above, the Common Equity Tier 1 Ratio will also depend on the Group's decisions relating to its businesses and operations, as well as the management of its capital positions.
 Neither the Issuer nor the Group will have any obligation to consider the interests of the Securityholders in connection with its strategic decisions, including in respect of its capital management.
 Securityholders will not have any claim against the Issuer or any other member of the Group relating to decisions that affect the business and operations of the Issuer or the Group, including the Issuer's or the Group's capital position, regardless of whether they result in the occurrence of a Trigger Event.
 Such decisions could cause Securityholders to lose all or part of the value of their investment in the Securities.

-43. There is no scheduled redemption date for the Securities and Securityholders have no right to require Redemption
+There is no scheduled redemption date for the Securities and Securityholders have no right to require redemption

 The Securities are undated securities in respect of which there is no fixed redemption or maturity date.
 The Issuer is under no obligation to redeem the Securities at any time and the Securityholders have no right to require the Issuer or any member of the Group to redeem or purchase any Securities at any time.
-Any redemption of the Securities and any purchase of any Securities by the Issuer or any of its subsidiaries will be subject always to the prior approval of the Supervisory Authority and to compliance with prevailing prudential requirements, and the Securityholders may not be able to sell their Securities in the secondary market (if at all) at a price equal to or higher than the price at which they purchased their Securities.
+Any redemption of the Securities and any purchase of any Securities by the Issuer or any of its subsidiaries will be subject always to the prior approval of the Relevant Authority and to compliance with prevailing prudential requirements, and the Securityholders may not be able to sell their Securities in the secondary market (if at all) at a price equal to or higher than the price at which they purchased their Securities.
 Accordingly, investors in the Securities should be prepared to hold their Securities for a significant period of time.

-44. The Securities are subject to early redemption at their Prevailing Principal Amount (which may be less than the Initial Principal Amount) upon the occurrence of certain events
+The Securities are subject to early redemption at their Prevailing Principal Amount (which may be less than the Initial Principal Amount) upon the occurrence of certain events

-Subject to the prior approval of the Supervisory Authority, satisfaction of the conditions to redemption, purchase, substitution and variation), compliance with the Solvency Condition and compliance with prevailing prudential requirements, the Issuer may, at its option, redeem all (but not some only) of the Securities at any time at their Prevailing Principal Amount (which may be less than the Initial Principal Amount) plus (subject to Condition 4.1 (Cancellation of interest)) interest accrued and unpaid from and including the immediately preceding Interest Payment Date up to but excluding the redemption date, (i) upon the occurrence of a Tax Event or a Regulatory Event or (ii) on any day falling in the period commencing on (and including) the First Call Date and ending on (and including) the First Reset Date, or on any Interest Payment Date thereafter.
+Subject to the prior approval of the Relevant Authority, satisfaction of the conditions to redemption, purchase, substitution and variation), compliance with the Solvency Condition and compliance with prevailing prudential requirements, the Issuer may, at its option, (a) redeem all (but not some only) of the Securities at any time at their Prevailing Principal Amount (which may be less than the Initial Principal Amount), together with any accrued and unpaid interest thereon (excluding interest that has been cancelled in accordance with the Conditions) to (but excluding) the date fixed for redemption, (i) upon the occurrence of a Tax Event, a Regulatory Event or a Loss Absorption Disqualification Event, (ii) on any day falling in the period commencing on (and including) the First Call Date and ending on (and including) the First Reset Date, or on any Interest Payment Date thereafter or (b) redeem all (but not some only) of the Securities pursuant to the Clean-Up Call Option.